tinymce/tinymce-docs/plugins/advcode.md

 This plugin adds a toolbar button that allows a user to edit the HTML code using a more advanced [code editor]({{ site.baseurl }}/enterprise/advcode/) than the default textarea.

+Please note: If you use Advanced Code plugin, make sure you disable the standard Code plugin.

 ##### Example

 ```js